GREAT AVIATION QUOTES

 I believe this plan [raiding RAF airfields] would have been very successful, but as a result of the Fuhrer's speech about retribution, in which he asked that London be attacked immediately, I had to follow the other course.
 I wanted to attack the airfields first, thus creating a prerequisite for attacking London … I spoke with the Fuhrer about my plans in order to try to have him agree I should attack the first ring of RAF airfields around London, but he insisted he wanted to have London itself attacked for political reasons, and also for retribution.

-Reichmarschall Hermann Goering, International Military Tribunal Nuremberg, 1946.
+Reichmarschall Hermann Göering, International Military Tribunal Nuremberg, shorty before he committed suicide, avoiding being hanged as a war ciminal, 1946.

 Air battle is not decided in a few great clashes but over a long period of time when attrition and discouragement eventually cause one side to avoid the invading air force.